 The girl nods fearfully.
 Fields radios for backup from Witt, who arrives on the scene in the back-up emergency vehicle, a boxy, white truck that OFD employees have nicknamed the “Wonder Bread truck.”

 At this point in the evening, all of the other ambulances have been dispatched to various alcohol-related calls, and Fields is forced to abandon his ALS-1 car as he and Witt begin to transport their eighth student of the night to the hospital.

 Only 10 minutes pass before Fields gets another notification that there’s a call at Tappan Hall.
 Someone needs to be transported to McCullough-Hyde.

 “I come from the time when we only had a volunteer fire department,” Oxford police department’s Lt.
 Lara Fening said.
 “I think great progress has been made by Chief Detherage, but when you do experience those busy nights you start to think perhaps we should be stacked a little more, especially when we have to get other townships to come in because we don’t have enough ambulances.”

-The city allocates $1.225 million toward the department, but the majority of OFD’s budget for vehicles, salaries and other miscellaneous expenses comes from the Oxford property tax.
+The city allocates $1.225 million toward the department, but the majority of OFD’s budget for vehicles, salaries and other miscellaneous expenses comes from the Oxford income tax.

 The department also makes money off of the fee ordinances issued for each run made.
 For the 2018 projected fee ordinances there are three levels of EMS calls: the Basic Life Support (BLS), which costs $630, the Advanced Life Support (ALS) 1 which costs $910 and the ALS-2, which costs $1,130.